ClojureBridge/curriculum/outline/intro.md

 <section>
 #### EXERCISE 4: Look at Clojure docs

-* In the Run with REPL pane, try to look up the documentation for a function you have used
+* In the bottom REPL pane, try to look up the documentation for a function you have used
 * You can use the `(doc function-name)` command to do this
 * Try `(doc +)` and `(doc forward)` on the REPL
 * Try other functions we used so far, for example, `-`, `*`, or `doc`